-23rd year for Dickson City Dinner
+23rd year for Dickson City dinner

-DICKSON CITY, Pa. — A Thanksgiving tradition for more than 20 years in Lackawanna County.
+DICKSON CITY, Pa. — A Thanksgiving tradition for more than 20 years took place in Lackawanna County.

 A free Thanksgiving dinner was held at the Eagle Fire Hall in Dickson City Thursday.